Chart Color Schemes

 Benowa ranks among the top 25% of areas assessed nationally for overall employment performance

 Conversely, agriculture, forestry & fishing shows lower representation at 0.3% versus the regional average of 4.5%.
 Many residents commute elsewhere for work based on Census data.
-Over the year to September 2025, employment increased by 2.4%, labour force by 2.6%, raising unemployment by 0.1 percentage points.
-In comparison, Rest of Qld saw employment grow by 1.7% and unemployment rise by 0.3 percentage points.
-Statewide in Queensland, from November 25, employment contracted by 0.01%, with an unemployment rate of 4.2%.
-National forecasts project total employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Benowa's industry mix suggests local employment could increase by 7.0% over five years and 14.2% over ten years.
+Over the 12 months to September 2025, employment increased by 2.4%, while labour force increased by 2.6%, causing the unemployment rate to rise by 0.1 percentage points in Benowa.
+In comparison, Rest of Qld saw employment grow by 1.7%, labour force expand by 2.1%, and unemployment rise by 0.3 percentage points during the same period.
+Jobs and Skills Australia's national employment forecasts from May-25 indicate that national employment is expected to expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Benowa's employment mix suggests local employment should increase by 7.0% over five years and 14.2% over ten years, though these are simple weighted extrapolations for illustrative purposes and do not account for localised population projections.

 Frequently Asked Questions - Employment